Migrating projects using file exports (FREE)

 Deploy keys aren't imported.
 To use deploy keys, you must enable them in your imported project and update protected branches.

 Import large projects (FREE SELF)

-If you have a larger project, consider using a Rake task as described in the developer documentation.
+If you have a larger project, consider using a Rake task.

 Administrators can set the maximum import file size one of two ways: